 Upon receiving a change notification, a UE receiving or interested to receive MBS services transmitted using MBS broadcast acquires the new MCCH information starting from the same slot.
 The UE applies the previously acquired MCCH information until the UE acquires the new MCCH information.
 The notification is transmitted with a 2-bit bitmap, see TS 38.212 [17] clause 7.3.1.5.1.
 The MSB in the 2-bit bitmap, when set to '1', indicates the start of new MBS service(s).
-The LSB in the 2-bit bitmap, when set to '1', indicates modification of MCCH information other than the change caused by start of new MBS service(s), e.g. modification of a configuration of an on-going MBS session(s), MBS session(s) stop or neighbouring cell information modification.
+The LSB in the 2-bit bitmap, when set to '1', indicates modification of MCCH information other than the change caused by start of new MBS service(s), e.g., modification of a configuration of an on-going MBS session(s), MBS session(s) stop or neighbouring cell information modification.